burkea/FCND-Controls-CPP/README.md

 2. Implement roll / pitch control

-The roll-pitch controller is a P controller responsible for commanding the roll and pitch rates ( $p_c$ and  $q_c$ ) in the body frame.
+The roll-pitch controller is a P controller responsible for commanding the roll and pitch rates ( p_c and  q_c ) in the body frame.
 First, it sets the desired rate of change of the given matrix elements using a P controller.

  - `RollPitchControl()`